 Impact

 ImageMagick’s distributed pixel cache was originally designed without a challenge–response authentication model, allowing an attacker to read pixel data that the server accessed.
 This flaw can expose image contents to unauthorized parties, compromising confidentiality of image assets.
-The weakness is classified as CWE-200, an information disclosure vulnerability.
+The weakness is classified as CWE-200 (Information Disclosure) and CWE-306 (Authentication Failure).

 Affected Systems